The History of Horizon High School

 In 2006, Horizon moved into the Neighborhood House Community Center in downtown Madison.

-2012 marked the first year that Horizon was able to host summer school.
+2012 marked the first year that Horizon was able to host a summer school.
 Year-round support for students in recovery is key in helping them maintain their recovery and work on their mental health.
 Summer school also allows students who may be credit-deficient to get caught up in high school in order to earn their high school diploma on time.

 In March of 2013, Horizon needed to expand its space due to the increase in student numbers.
 Horizon moved to 5001 University Avenue #50.
 However, in June of 2014, a flood forced Horizon to move yet again, to 5003 University Avenue, which was just right across the parking lot from our previous location.